georrgee/CarsAndBidsTakeHome/README.md

 ## Running the project
 - Just build and run the application on the iOS simulator or a physical device
+- Note: On the simulator, it was weird that there was some networking issues, but on a real device (using my personal iPhone 16 pro),
+- I had no issues with fetching data on my device

 ## Future Improvements
-Given more time, I would consider adding:
+If had more time, I would consider adding:
 - Unit and UI tests
 - Improved error handling
 - Pagination for auction listings